oitsjustjose/Drum-Track-Converter/README.md

 As `demucs` has a dependency on FFmpeg, so does this project.
 Installation is easy and lightweight.
 You can install FFMpeg for your operating system of choice from the [official site](https://ffmpeg.org/download.html).

+# ℹ️ Using Your Nvidia GPU ℹ️

+If you wish to use your Nvidia GPU, be sure to install the Cuda Toolkit version 11.8 from [here](https://developer.download.nvidia.com/compute/cuda/11.8.0/local_installers/cuda_11.8.0_522.06_windows.exe) before proceeding.

 ## ℹ️ Additional Features

 ### 💽 Metadata Replication